craftingcity/The-Known-World/Prenotes Apr 14 25.md

 Who reaches Araborum first?
 What are you doing?

 ### What does the World Know?

-I need to write up 4 little letters for each of our characters;

 ##### Leliana
 *You receive a letter, handwritten and delivered for your eyes only.
 Even so - the message itself is coded into the otherwise pointless prose.*